-The chair of the COSEP and members of the OMSP will present the basis for the COSEP recommendation of dismissal to the dean or the faculty panel.
-They will review the basis of the recommendation and the process followed by the OMSP and the COSEP.
-If the faculty panel is hearing the appeal, they will report their recommendations to the dean.

-The dean will review the recommendations from both the COSEP and the faculty panel, if impaneled, and render the final decision for the student.
-The dean will endeavor to issue a final decision in writing to the student within 30 days of the completion of the review process.
+- The chair of COSEP and members of OIME will present the basis for the COSEP recommendation of dismissal to the dean or the faculty panel.
+The dean or the panel will review the basis of the recommendation and the process followed by OIME and COSEP. - The dean will review the recommendations from both COSEP and the faculty panel, if impaneled, and render the final decision for the student.
+The dean will endeavor to issue a final decision in writing to the student within 10 business days of the receipt of panel review recommendations or the appeal meeting with the student, if the dean elects to hear the appeal directly.

-Doctor of Medicine (MD): Curriculum
+Doctor of Medicine (MD): Curriculum First and Second Years

-First Year
+First Year Required Courses Credits

-Course Tit tle Credits

-RMD-560 Foundations of Medical Practice 1
+RMD-560 The Foundation of Medical Practice 1

 RMD-561 Host Defense and Response 1

+RMD-574 Vital Fluids 1

+RMD-575 Vital Gases 1

-RMD-563 Energy Metabolism and Nutrition 1
+RMD-563 Food to Fuel 1

 RMD-564 Movement and Mechanics 1

 RMD-565 Brain, Behavior and Cognition 1

-IPE-502 Interprofessional Patient Centered Teams 1

-RMD-574 Vital Fluids 1

-RMD-575 Vital Gases 1

-RMD-580 Foundations of Research Methods 1
+RMD-580 Foundations of Research Methods (This course is taken three times in first year) 1

+IPE-502 Interprofessional Patient Centered Teams (This course is taken over fall and spring semesters of the first year) Non Credit